NavyaG-lab/Tech-writer/on-call/data-infra/monitoring_nightly_run.md

 If you have `nucli` you can do the following for today's transaction id:

-`nu datainfra sabesp -- utils tx-id`
+`nu-br datainfra sabesp -- utils tx-id`

-Or something like `nu datainfra sabesp -- utils tx-id --date 2019-11-19` or `nu datainfra sabesp -- utils tx-id --delta 1` for older days.
+Or something like `nu-br datainfra sabesp -- utils tx-id --date 2019-11-19` or `nu-br datainfra sabesp -- utils tx-id --delta 1` for older days.

 Another way to get the Transaction ID is from the daily Slack notification posted in [#etl-updates](https://nubank.slack.com/messages/CCYJHJHR9/) when the nightly run begins (see the Metapod transaction line):